Sewer Blockage

 What causes sewer blockage?

-There are many reasons you may experience a sewer backup.
+There are many reasons why you might experience a sewer blockage, including:

 - Hair, grease and soap buildup